ClaymanTwinkle/KPermission/README.md

 # KPermission
-a lib for android permissions request
+a lib for android permissions request. one line code to request android permissions.

 ## How to use?